oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 After that, you can choose a good first issue from the [list of good first issues](https://github.com/oppia/oppia/labels/good%20first%20issue).
 These issues are hand-picked to ensure that you don't run into unexpected roadblocks while working on them, and each of them should have clear instructions for new contributors.
 If you see one that doesn't, please let us know via [GitHub Discussions](https://github.com/oppia/oppia/discussions) and we'll fix it.
 For other issues, you might need to be more independent because we might not know how to solve them either.

+Please only work on issues that are labelled **"Impact: High"** or **"Impact: Medium"**.
+(We are not focusing on "Impact: Low" or "Backlog" issues for now; if you submit a fix for those, you will likely be redirected.
+We also recommend not working on "triage needed" issues since these might get closed or modified during the weekly triage process.)

 As a new contributor, if you run into any problems along the way, we're here to help!
 Check out our [[Getting Help Page|Get-help]] for the communication channels you can use.

 You can also browse good first issues for each of the core Oppia Web teams to find something you'd enjoy working on!
 Please only choose issues that have **not yet** been assigned, unless the issue is a "checkbox issue" with multiple claimable parts.
 Here are the project boards for the different teams:

+- Developer Workflow: https://github.com/orgs/oppia/projects/8/views/10, typically backend or frontend
 - Learner and Creator Experience (LaCE): https://github.com/orgs/oppia/projects/3/views/10, typically frontend or full-stack
 - Contributor Dashboard: https://github.com/orgs/oppia/projects/18/views/5, typically frontend or full-stack
-- Developer Workflow: https://github.com/orgs/oppia/projects/8/views/10, typically backend or frontend

 ### How to tackle good first issues